Skip to main content

 Site Links

 Concierge Care is a nurse registry in Florida.
-We refer caregivers who operate independently and are not employees.
-We support consumer-directed care, where you determine the home care services you receive.
+We support consumer-directed care.
+The caregivers referred operate independently and are not employees.
 View privacy policy.